Rich seams of material relating to theatre in Scotland run through many of the collections at the National Library of Scotland.

 Details are recorded in the Scottish Theatre Programmes database, which we update regularly.

 To see an item mentioned in the database you have to visit our Edinburgh reading rooms.
-Use the shelfmark given in the database to search for the item using Library Search, which will tell you about its availability.
+Use the shelfmark given in the database to search for the item using our main catalogue, which will tell you about its availability.

 Material in the theatre programmes database